Payment & forms

 - Shielding Declaration (section 34 - form 34A)

-- Notification to surrender licence or registration (section 40)
+- Notification to surrender licence (section 40)

 Third party certification of diagnostic X-ray apparatus